malloydata/malloydata.github.io/src/user_guides/malloy_by_example.md

 Click tab to to see the  HTML, JSON or SQL result:  <img src="https://user-images.githubusercontent.com/1093458/154121968-6436d94e-94b2-4f16-b982-bf136a3fcf40.png" style="width:142px"> 👈👈

-## SQL SELECT vs Malloy's `query`
+## SQL SELECT vs Malloy's `run:`

-The statement to run a query in Malloy is `query:`.
+The statement to run a query in Malloy is `run:`.
 There are two types of queries in Malloy, reductions which have `group_by:` or `aggregate:` statements, and projections which have `project:` statements and do not group or aggregate results.

 ### Projection: SELECT with no GROUP BY